anjackson/anjackson.github.io/web-archiving-apis/_posts/2016-02-20-tools-for-legal-deposit.md

 ---
 title: Tools for Legal Deposit
-subtitle: Shifting toward domain-scale web archives
+subtitle: Shifting toward domain scale
 author: anj
 layout: post
 shown: true
 sidebar-include: _wapi.md
-category: Digital Preservation
+category: web-archiving-apis
-tags: ["Web Archive APIs"]
+tags: ["Digital Preservation"]
 ---

 Between 2003 and 2013, the [UK Web Archive](http://www.webarchive.org.uk/) only archived selected websites by explicit permission.
 During this time, the [Web Curator Tool](http://webcurator.sourceforge.net/) (WCT) was used to manage almost the entire life-cycle of the material in the archive.
 The final playback was via a separate instance of Wayback, but WCT drove the rest of the process.